SnehaVarshney11/Natours-Website/README.md

 * For animation to work there are 2 prop that we have to really specify which are called animation name and anmiation duration.

+* To centre block element use  <br>
+margin: 0 auto;

+* Emmet is an extension which allows us to write html code faster.

+* display: inline-block.
+This will contain space only that text not full

+* <b>Put the gradient into text :- </b> <br>
+-webkit-background-clip : text; <br>
+color : transparent;

+* If there are more than one photos and we want them together then use positive absolute

+* Using z-index we can specify the stack order of an element

+* <b>When we want to show img in the entire page :- </b> <br>
+background-size : cover ;

+* Perspective property is used to give 3d positioned element some perspective.

+* backface-visibility : hidden; &nbsp; Hides the back part of an element

+* <b>Used to apply gradient on picture :-</b> <br>
+background-blend-mode : screen

+* object-fit : cover; The element will fill the entire parent while still maintaining its aspect ratio

+* .row:last-child() select the last child but .row:not(:last-child) select everything except last child

+* If there are 2 radio buttons and we want one of them is selected then other one is not.
+For this, give the same name of both radio buttons

+* <b>For removing the bottom line from links :- </b> text-decoration: none;

 * <b> CSS Rule </b>
 <img src = '/ImagesReadme/CSSRule.jfif' alt = 'CSS Rule'>